What is a Miller Trust?

 - TIP: deposit more money than is needed to provide a cushion.

-2. All income, less a $105.00 per month “personal needs allowance” goes to the nursing home as the patient’s responsibility amount or cost of care.
+2. All income, less a $160.00 per month “personal needs allowance” goes to the nursing home as the patient’s responsibility amount or cost of care if the Florida Medicaid applicant requires nursing home care.
 This is the case whether the income comes from the Qualified Income Trust or not.
 Certain exceptions can be made if it is appropriate to divert some or all of the Medicaid recipient’s income to the community spouse in the form of an income allowance and for certain health insurance and medical expenses.
 The remaining nursing home bill will then be paid for by Medicaid.